Which Paints are Truly Safe?

 This UK-based company has stockists around the world.
 You can order online with paint shipping out from the US, UK, France, and Germany to most countries around the world.
 A sample pot is $8.

-Honorable mention: as of 2021 almost all big brands have a zero or close to zero-VOC paint.
+Honorable mention: as of 2022 almost all big brands have a zero or close to zero-VOC paint.
 Delux brand, available all around the world has a close to zero-VOC formula and Behr has one now as well.
 Clare is a new online brand of no-VOC paint that sells peel and stick color swatches.
 Some of their paints contain mineral oil.
+Dunn Edwards is a small American chain that makes Spartazero and other zero-VOC lines that come with health product declarations (HPD).

 |BRAND||COST PER GALLON (USD)||IS SHIPPING INCLUDED|